glasnt/words/orm.md

 >>> from blog.models import *
 ```

-This imports all the blog models, so we can play with our blog posts, and authors.
+This imports all the blog models, so we can play with our blog posts and authors.

 For starters, let's get a list of all the Authors
 ```python
 >>> Author.objects.all()
 ```

-What we'll get from this command is a list of all the Authors in a representative string.
+What we'll get from this command is a QuerySet of results, which lists all our Author objects.
 We also won't fill our entire console, because if there are a lot of results, django will automatically truncate the printed results.

 ```python
 >>> Author.objects.all()